MicrosoftDocs/common-data-model-and-service/common-data-model/banking-accelerator.md

 ### Branch Manager dashboard

-Example dashboards both in Dynamics 365 and Power BI are included in the Banking Accelerator.
-With the example Bank Branch Manager dashboard, the Bank Branch Manager gains analytics and insights into account applications, onboarding stage, referrals and prospects, and which products are most popular.
+Example dashboards both in Dynamics 365 and Power BI are included.
+For example the Bank Branch Manager dashboard, the Bank Branch Manager gains analytics and insights into account applications, onboarding stage, referrals and prospects, and which products are most popular.

 ![Branch Manager dashboards](media/banking-branch.png)

 ## Additional resources

-- Find the Banking Accelerator here on [Microsoft AppSource](https://appsource.microsoft.com/en-us/product/dynamics-crm/msfsi.bankingcommondatamodel?tab=Overview).
+- Find the Financial Services Accelerator here on [Microsoft AppSource](https://appsource.microsoft.com/en-us/product/dynamics-crm/msfsi.bankingcommondatamodel?tab=Overview).

-- The Banking Accelerator is provided as part of the open-source creative license and available on [GitHub](https://github.com/microsoft/Industry-Accelerator-FinancialServices).
+- The Financial Services Accelerator is provided as part of the open-source creative license and available on [GitHub](https://github.com/microsoft/Industry-Accelerator-FinancialServices).

-- Refer to this [blog post](https://cloudblogs.microsoft.com/industry-blog/financial-services/2019/06/10/how-banks-can-take-their-customer-engagement-to-new-levels/) to read more about the value of the Banking Accelerator to ISVs, banks, and other financial services institutions.
+- Refer to this [blog post](https://https:/cloudblogs.microsoft.com/dynamics365/bdm/2019/07/17/microsoft-dynamics-365-banking-accelerator-is-now-generally-available/) to read more about the value of the Banking component to ISVs, banks, and other financial services institutions.